 - A.) The attached interim financial reports were prepared in accordance with accounting standards generally accepted in the Philippines.
-The accounting policies and methods of computation followed in these interim financial statements are the same compared with the audited financial Statements for the period ended December 31, 2020. - B.) Except as reported in the Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A"), there were no unusual items affecting assets, liabilities, equity, net income or cash flows for the interim period.

-- C.) There were no material changes in estimates of amounts reported in prior periods that have material effects in the current interim period. - D.) Except as disclosed in the MD&A, there were no other issuance, repurchase and repayments of debt and equity securities. - E.) There were no material events that occurred subsequent to December 31, 2020 and up to the date of this report that need disclosure herein. - F.) There were no changes in the composition of the Company during the interim period such as business combinations, acquisition or disposals of subsidiaries and long-term investments, restructuring and discontinued operations, except as what has been discussed in the MD&A on the Company's quasi-reorganization. - G.) There were no changes in contingent liabilities or contingent assets since December 31, 2020 and as of date of this report. - H.) There exist no material contingencies and other material events or transactions affecting the current interim period.
+The accounting policies and methods of computation followed in these interim financial statements are the same compared with the audited financial Statements for the period ended December 31, 2020. - B.) Except as reported in the Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A"), there were no unusual items affecting assets, liabilities, equity, net income or cash flows for the interim period. - C.) There were no material changes in estimates of amounts reported in prior periods that have material effects in the current interim period. - D.) Except as disclosed in the MD&A, there were no other issuance, repurchase and repayments of debt and equity securities. - E.) There were no material events that occurred subsequent to March 31, 2021 and up to the date of this report that need disclosure herein. - F.) There were no changes in the composition of the Company during the interim period such as business combinations, acquisition or disposals of subsidiaries and long-term investments, restructuring and discontinued operations. - G.) There were no changes in contingent liabilities or contingent assets since December 31, 2020 and as of March 31, 2021. - H.) There exist no material contingencies and other material events or transactions affecting the current interim period.